gabizsiros/DE1/Term1/README.md

 - What are the most popular places :arrow_right: Popular places view

 ==Script used: hp_datamarts.sql==
+## 5. ETL

+### 5.1 Overview

+![datalayers](https://github.com/gabizsiros/DE1/blob/main/Term1/hp_datalayers.jpg)

-## 5. Analytical layer
+### 5.2 Analytical layer
 Given that the dialogue database was the one with most observations, and had foreign key to other tables as well, this is what I used as the basis of joining transformations.
 Mapping the actual values to the IDs from relational databases enables us to get a clear picture and interpretable data views.
-### 5.1 Overview

-![datalayers](https://github.com/gabizsiros/DE1/blob/main/Term1/hp_datalayers.jpg)

-## 6. Stored Procedures
+### 5.3 Stored Procedures

+Creating a datawarehouse with cleaned and transformed data creates a database that contains all information, that are necessary to naswer the analytical questions.
+Stored procedures enables the user an overview that concentrates on important data, best applied to summarizing of descriptive delivery of the data.
+Here two procdes were created, both generates queries related to a movie, selected by the user.

 Both of the stored procedures take an ‘x’ variable where ‘x’ is the movie number (1-8).
 MovieSummary creates a materialized view (which mostly has benefit on much larger datasets) with the main quantifiable characteristic of the data (number of characters, chapters, places,

 ``` js